Groomer Humor Contributions to PetGroomer.com:

-- When your brusher/bather comes in to clean your shop and you have a multitude of coffee cups, pop bottles, pop cans and uneaten burgers from MC Donald’s all over the place.
+- When your brusher/bather comes in to clean your shop, you have many coffee cups, pop bottles, pop cans, and uneaten burgers from MC Donald’s all over the place.

-- People that come into your shop can judge how busy you are by the amount of dog hair that is on you and the floor.
+- People who come into your shop can judge how busy you are by the amount of dog hair on you and the floor.

-- When people complain about their dogs shedding, and you respond with ” Northern Breed Tweed is in style for the season.”
+- When people complain about their dogs’ shedding, you respond,” Northern Breed Tweed is in style for the season.”

-- Weekends are one day in length and even then someone calls you to see if you can do their dog today.
+- Weekends are one day long, and even then, someone calls you to see if you can do their dog today.

 - You can find 1001 uses for duct tape.

-- You can keep all of your business records in order but can’t balance your personal accounts.
+- You can keep your business records in order but can’t balance your personal accounts.

-- You try to come up with names that are P.C. for what it is you do exactly.
-Such as a K9 hair care technician.
+- You try to come up with names that are P.C. for what you do exactly, such as a K9 hair care technician.

-- Your friends and family can never find presents for you that don’t hove something to do with dogs and cats.
+- Your friends and family can never find presents for you that don’t have something to do with dogs and cats.